t3rmian/devpot/content/posts/collections/en/2020-04-05-trigger-tests-github-actions.md

 ```

 Lastly, you can test the APIs in the Postman by just switching from the Bearer Token authorization to Basic Auth.

+***2020/05/15 Update***: Yesterday there was a release of the new Github Actions runner ([v2.262.1](https://github.blog/changelog/2020-05-14-github-actions-new-runner-release-v2-262-1/)) in which there was the following fix:
+> Sps/token migration fix, job.status/steps.outcome/steps.conclusion case match with GitHub check suites conclusion (#462)

+The workflow has been already updated as it resulted in creating a finished status with a failure state.
+Coincidentally there was a v2.2.0 release of
+`octokit/graphql-action` which with combination with the runner upgrade caused:

+> incomplete explicit mapping pair; a key node is missed; or followed by a non-tabulated empty line at line 1, column 40:
+> &nbsp&nbsp&nbsp&nbsp... etPRMergeSha($sha: String, $repo: String!, $owner: String!) {

+Fortunately, downgrading to v2.0.0 fixes the issue.